sambit-giri/tools21cm/docs/readme.rst

 * Lightcone: methods to construct lightcones

-* Power spectrum: contains functions to estimate various two point statistics
+* Power spectrum: contains functions to estimate various two-point statistics

-* Reading simuation outputs: methods to read simulations outputs
+* Reading simulation outputs: methods to read simulations outputs

 * Smoothing: methods to smooth or reduce resolution of the data to reduce noise